cameronelliott/LimeVideoSDK/docfx_project/samples/samples.md

 This sample shows decoding of compressed video bitstreams.
 By default it takes H.264 input, and writes NV12 output.
 It decodes Big Buck Bunny to uncompressed frames.
-The class @LimeVideoSDKQuickSync.StreamDecoder is passed a stream and frames are read back one by one and written to disk.
+The class [StreamDecoder] is passed a stream and frames are read back one by one and written to disk.

 <a name="encoder1"></a>
 ### Encoder1